Will FTX Buy Celsius?

 Nine fiat currencies, including the US dollars, euros, British pound, Australian “ USD ”, Canadian dollar, Swiss franc, Brazilian real, Ghanaian cedi, and Argentinian peso, are supported by FTX and may be deposited and withdrawn by wire transfer.

-The Hong Kong dollar, Singapore dollar, and South African rand will soon be functional, along with the Turkish lira and Japanese yen, which are also used in a limited capacity.
+Soon, the Hong Kong dollar, Singapore dollar, and South African rand will become operational, joining the Turkish lira and Japanese yen, which are already in use to some extent.

 Users may get interested in cryptocurrency deposits or take out loans with cryptocurrency as collateral thanks to the Celsius network, a regulated lending platform that complies with SEC regulations.